OpenTasmania/oj-server/docs/kubernetes.md

-# Open Journey Planner Server - Kubernetes Installer Guide
+# Open Journey Server - Kubernetes Installer Guide

-This document provides comprehensive instructions for using the `kubernetes_installer.py` script to deploy and manage the Open Journey Planner Server using Kubernetes.
+This document provides comprehensive instructions for using the `kubernetes_installer.py` script to deploy and manage the Open Journey Server using Kubernetes.
 The script offers a streamlined approach for both local development and production deployments.

 ## Table of Contents